ZackDev/zackdev.github.io/_posts/2020-03-24-corona-chart-for-germany.md

 published: true
 archived: false
 ---
-The following charts use publicly available data surrounding the SARS-CoV-2 virus.
+The following charts use publicly available data surrounding the SARS-CoV-2 virus. *Click and drag on the charts to select a specific range and zoom into the data.*

 # Positive Polymerase Chain Reaction Tests